 I know right?
 There’s lots of reasons to get a broom even though you already have an awesome vacuum cleaner.
 Sometimes you need the bristle action to remove stubborn things and sometimes debris is simply too big to suck into a vacuum.
 This one is designed for garages and rough surfaces.
 It also addresses the most annoying thing about using a broom: when the handle becomes loose and starts to rotate.
 O'Cedar uses a technology that prevents the handle from coming loose.

 We did a lot of research on garage vacuums and found this one to be the best.
 It can be mounted on the wall, has really a long power cord and hose and can be used with the optional rollers in case you need to pull it around.
 It’s powerful, durable and works wet or dry.

 A densifying sealer like PS104 actually strengthens your garage floor and seals it below the surface.
 This greatly reduces dust and protects your floor from harsh chemicals that cause damage.
 If you like the look of plain concrete flooring you can use the densifying sealer on its own but you can -- and should -- use it in combination with other flooring options such as staining or painting.

 Epoxy paints and sealers require much more prep work than the average person is willing and able to do, so you might want professional help.
 But, if you’re after a high-gloss glass-like finish on your floor this is the way to go.
 Don’t kid yourself all those pictures of gleaming garage floors were done by pros.

 Every garage should have a vacuum to keep it clean.
 Standard household vacuums are not designed for garage crud.
-After a lot of research, we found the best garage vacuum to be the Vac Master VWM510.
-Learn more about the VWM510 in the slideshow.
-Not sure what vacuum has the features you need?
+After a lot of research, we found the best garage vacuum to be the Vac Master VWMB5080101 (formerly VWM510).
+Learn more about the VWMB5080101 (formerly VWM510) in the slideshow.

 Control Your Garage’s Temperature